Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ![r5](https://user-images.githubusercontent.com/65610334/212606286-b63e08bc-d689-41c8-81f0-7d249d653b8b.jpg)
 In order to exit the error analysis tool, right-click on anywhere on the figure (you will understand later the use of this option).

-Click on **Show Extrinsic in the Camera calibration tool**.
+Follow the same technique as indicated in the **calibration of original view** to display the **extrinsic parameter**.

 The extrinsic parameters (relative positions of the grids with respect to the camera) are then shown in a form of a 3D plot:

 ![3d](https://user-images.githubusercontent.com/65610334/212606407-4e0ecebd-f88a-4601-be5e-90e711b6797d.jpg)

-On this figure, the frame (Oc,Xc,Yc,Zc) is the camera reference frame.
-The red pyramid corresponds to the effective field of view of the camera defined by the image plane.
-To switch from a "camera-centered" view to a "world-centered" view, just click on the Switch to world-centered view button located at the bottom-left corner of the figure.
+Simply click the Switch to **world-centered view** button in the bottom-left corner of the image to go from a **"camera-centered" perspective to a "world-centered" view**.

 ![3d2](https://user-images.githubusercontent.com/65610334/212606469-06ea4d63-1fd7-4d36-91d9-511b0091f3a8.jpg)